labcrypto/hottentot/README.md

 # hottentot
-A light weight RPC framework over Google protobuf for C++, Java and Python.
+A light weight RPC framewor and serialization framework for C++ and Java.